nmeum/zig-riscv-embedded/README.md

 	$ zig build -Drelease-small

+Furthermore, the Slipmux multiplexer needs to be compiled using the following commands in order to receive diagnostic messages from the device and send CoAP messages to the device:

+	$ cd slipmux && go build -trimpath

-## Usage
+## Booting in QEMU

-The generated ELF binary can be flashed on the HiFive1 and it can also be booted using the [qemu][qemu website] `sifive_e` machine as follows:

-	$ mkfifo /tmp/input
+In order to simulate a serial device, which can be used with the `./slipmux` tool, QEMU must be started as follows:

-	$ qemu-system-riscv32 -M sifive_e -nographic -kernel zig-cache/bin/main \
+	$ qemu-system-riscv32 -M sifive_e -nographic -kernel zig-cache/bin/main -serial pty
-		-serial file:/tmp/out -serial pipe:/tmp/input

-This will create an output file for UART0 in `/tmp/out` which can be read using `tail -f /tmp/out`.
-Additionally, it will create a named pipe in `/tmp/input`.
-Slipmux CoAP frames can be written to this named pipe and will afterwards be parsed by the Zig application code.
-For converting CoAP packets to Slipmux frames, a proxy is available in the `./coap-slip` subdirectory.
-The proxy is written in Go and can be compiled as follows:

-	$ cd coap-slip && go build -trimpath

-After compiling this proxy, it can be started as follows:
+QEMU will print the allocated PTY path to standard output.
+In a separate terminal the `./slipmux` tool can then be started as follows:

-	$ ./coap-slip :2342 >> /tmp/input
+	$ ./slipmux/slipmux :2342 <PTY allocated by QEMU>

-Afterwards, CoAP packets can be written to `localhost:2342` and will then be forwarded in the Slipmux CoAP framing format to the Zig code.
-For example, using `coap-client(1)` from [libcoap][libcoap github]:
+This will create a UDP Socket on `localhost:2342`, CoAP packets send to this socket are converted into Slipmux CoAP frames and forwarded to the emulated HiFive1 over the allocated PTY.
+CoAP packets can be send using any CoAP client, e.g. using `coap-client(1)` from [libcoap][libcoap github]:

 	$ coap-client -N -m put coap://[::1]:2342/on
 	$ coap-client -N -m put coap://[::1]:2342/off

-## Real Hardware

-**Disclaimer:** The code is presently a bit flaky on real hardware and difficult to debug as I did not anticipate that the QFN48 package of the FE310-G000 (used by the HiFive1) does not actually support UART1.
-As such, it would be desirable to properly implement [raft-bormann-t2trg-slipmux-03][slipmux] to multiplex diagnostic debug messages and CoAP frames over the same UART.
+In QEMU, this will cause debug messages to appear in the terminal window were `./slipmux` is running.
+On real hardware, it will also cause the red LED to be toggled.

+## Booting on real hardware

 The binary can be flashed to real hardware using OpenOCD and gdb.
 For this purpose, a shell script is provided.
 In order to flash a compiled